GuilhermeTorq/GUI-manager---A-Linux-based-bash-script/README.md

 # GUI-manager---A-Linux-based-bash-script
--- work in progress --
+-- work completed --

 A Linux based bash script, this script can only be run on linux OS based system.

-The file is ex_dialog.sh, wich will create another file named "_1.txt"  that will be used to temporarely store variables.
+The file is ex_dialog.sh, wich will create a folder named "log" with the following file: _1.txt and err.txt that will be used to temporarely store variables.

-There will also be created a file named "err.txt" just for the use of showing you, the user, what was the error in case it happens.

-For example, renaming a file with the exact same name, or a path that does not exists.
+There is also a folder named dialogrc_styles wich constains the file dialog.dialogrc.
+This file is only used to change the colors of the dialogs that are then presented.

 Features:

- - Create Directories;
+ - Create one directorie;
+ - Copy one or more files at once;
  - Delete one or more files at once;
- - Rename files;
+ - Rename one file;
- - Copy files.

 A GUI based on using "dialog".